johnrellis/setu-mad1-placemark-javafx-2023/README.md

 --module-path "/Users/johnrellis/java/javafx-sdk-17.0.8/lib" --add-modules javafx.controls,javafx.fxml
 ```

-Replacing the path with your javafx-sdk-17
+Replacing the path with your javafx-sdk-17.

+This is all to just load javafx libs when intellij runs, running with gradle handles this for you.

+We love gradle.